MIDS-scaling-up/v2/week08/README.md

-# Lecture 8: The Datasets for Deep Learning
+# Lecture 8: Datasets for Deep Learning

 Dataset Collection and Preparation.
 Image Classification and and the importance of data.
 Data Preparation.
 Data Augmentation.
 Sample Datasets.